 Alright, stay with me.
 I’m about to make my point

 I was raised in Southern Arkansas, in a small community called Spring Hill.
 My parents taught me to be unconcerned with race when it came to choosing friends and displaying general kindness.
 I use that term “unconcerned” because they did not teach me to be colorblind.
-There is quite a difference in one being racially aware and one being racially biased.
+There is quite a difference in being racially aware and being otherwise racially biased.
 Black people were black people and white people were white.
 Simple as that, and there was never and skirting or dancing around the subject.
 After all, things are what they are.
 Consider this: Presently I live in a community where there are no black people.
 The ridiculous KKK’s headquarters is right down the road, thus most black people have left the area, or simply stayed away to begin with.
 Because my children rarely see black people, it stands to reason that their first sighting was a bit of an issue.
 The first time my inquisitive son saw a black person, he asked if the man had fallen into some chocolate milk.
 Is my son a racist?
 No, he simply calls things as he sees them.
 My response was something like this, “No son, he hasn’t fallen in any milk”

 “Then what’s wrong with him?”
 Alek asked.